 Taste Uzgen pilaf (plov)

 Uzgen is famous for its exceptional type of rice named “Devzira”.
 This reddish-brown rice is grown throughout the Ferghana Valley, but it is believed that Uzgen has the best climatic condition with the mineral composition of the soil, for this specific rice.
 The landscape is also well suited for the installation of rice terraces and the ancient traditions of rice cultivation are ideally combined.

 Due to this combination, dishes prepared from Uzgen rice are easily digested even though they are often quite fatty.
 “Devzira” is the most expensive and considered being an elite rice and is the best rice for preparing the famous Osh / Uzgen /Fergana style plov.

 how to get to uzgen?

-The easiest way is to fly to Osh airport, and from there go by car to Uzgen.
-Travel time is an hour and a half.
+The easiest way is to fly to Osh airport and to continue by car to Uzgen.
+Travel time between Uzgen and Osh is about 1,5 hours.
 From Osh city center you can take a marshrutka or shared taxi from the entrance to Noviy Avtovokzal (New bus station).
-Marshrutka goes every 40 minute and will cost 50 som and shared taxi goes anytime when the car is full, it will be about 100 som.
+Marshrutkas depart every 40 minutes and will cost 50 som.
+Shared taxis depart as soon as the car is full and the cost will be about 100 som.

-From Bishkek you may get a shared taxi only with 4 or 7 seats from the west bus station or next to Osh bazar to Uzgen for 1300 som per person.
-Another option is taking a taxi that goes to Osh and get off on the way to Uzgen or ask to drop you there.
-You may negotiate about the price with the driver.
+From Bishkek you may get a shared taxi to Uzgen from the west bus station or next to Osh bazar for 1300 som per person.
+Another option is taking a taxi that goes to Osh and to ask the driver to let you out in Uzgen on the way.
+You may and often should negotiate about the price with the drivers.